NU-DS4300/24F-DS4300-A01-template/README.md

 - AVL Tree (started for you)
 - Hash Table (main functions stubbed out for you)
 - Unsorted List (not started)

+The implementations of the data structures should be consistent with the explanations covered in lecture.

 Each of these should inherit from a common interface of functionality in `indexer.abstract_index.AbstractIndex`.
 Those for which I've provided a full or partial implementation already do.